panchocoquito/OptaButton/README.md

 - Arduino Opta controllers (AFX00001 / AFX00002 / AFX00003)
 - Opta Digital Expansion modules (AFX00005 / AFX00006)

-It provides a clean, event-based API for buttons.
+Provides a clean, event-based API for buttons.

-It's intentionally simple, explicit, and heavily commented, designed to be readable by beginners and reliable enough for industrial projects.
+Intentionally simple, explicit, and heavily commented, designed to be readable by beginners and reliable enough for industrial projects.

 ---